tmatos666/Vert.x-Web-Examples/README.md

  5 - VertxTemplateEngine: Vert.x examples using Freemarker tamplete engine.

  6 - CRUDApplication: A simple CRUD application using Vert.x with REST examples (based on https://vertx.io/blog/some-rest-with-vert-x/)

+ 7 - VertxRedirectToPageHandler: A simple application using Vert.x.
+Sending data from cliente to server using form and Json.
+Simple demonstration for redirecting pages using "putHeader("content-type", "text/html")"